Beale family: Family members

 In addition to the Beales, Lou's cousin Nellie Ellis resided with the Fowlers for a period of time in the 1990s.
 Similarly, Arthur Fowler's aunt Betty from Leigh-on-Sea was frequently mentioned, before appearing for Arthur's funeral in 1996.
 In 2025, Arthur's father was named as Christopher Fowler.

 Also mentioned in July 1985 were two cousins from Basildon, Gary and Janine, who were also forgotten in favour of other relatives.
 Albert Beale's aunt, Dolly Beale, was also mentioned in the EastEnders novels.

 See Lou Beale#Continuity regarding children for further information.

+Reception

+The Beale family was longlisted for "Best Family" at the 2014 Inside Soap Awards.